Kylobytes/Based/README.md

 # Based

-A graphical database client and manager built with [Rust, GTK and Adwaita](https://gtk-rs.org).
+A graphical database client and manager for the GNU/Linux desktop.

 ## License